Epistimio/orion/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by email at bouthilx@mila.quebec.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement by email at xavier.bouthillier@umontreal.ca.
 Additional point of contacts will be added as the core team grows.
 Until then, feel free to contact any member of [Oríon's organization](https://github.com/orgs/Epistimio/people) or to open an issue specifying how you want to be contacted.